jllopis/getconf/README.md

 The options can be defined in:

+1. default values from the struct definition
-1. environment
+2. environment
-2. command line flags
+3. command line flags
-3. remote key/val store
+4. remote key/val store

 The order is the specified, meaning that the last option will win (if you set an environment variable it can be ovewritten by a command line flag).
 The last value read will be from the kv store.